Sameerq7/JARVIS-2.0/README.md

     python myAI.py

-This will start the Jarvis assistant, and you can interact with it using voice commands or text input.
+This will start the Jarvis assistant, and you can interact with it using voice commands.

 **Getting Started**